As a PPC manager, nothing feels better than an account running smoothly.

 - How long does it take for sales to contact an initial lead?

-This is a more strategic concept that really doesn’t have anything to do with PPC, but the business as a whole.
+This is a more strategic conversation that really doesn’t have anything to do with PPC, but the business as a whole.

-Do you know your client’s average sales cycle timeline?
+Do you know your client’s or business’s average sales cycle timeline?

-More importantly: have you ever asked your client how they have gotten to that conclusion?
+More importantly: have you ever asked the sales team how they reached that conclusion?

-I’ve seen this disconnect far too often in clients:
+I’ve seen this disconnect far too often working both as an agency marketer and in-house practitioner:

 Sales cycle timelines are more based on assumptions than actual data!

-The problem with not knowing a company’s average sales cycle can be a detriment to any PPC program.
+The problem with not knowing a company’s average sales cycle can be a detriment to any PPC program, but not due to the PPC program itself.

 Let’s break down an example here.

-Now that there’s a data-driven model, where do you go from here?
+Now that there’s actual data behind the sales cycle timeline, where do you go from here?

 The key is to reset expectations in the PPC program.
 For example: